-- \ There are many confidentiality and consent rules.
+- @ There are many confidentiality and consent rules.
 Different rules apply in different contexts.
 This chart addresses the rules that apply when minors live with their parents or guardians.
 It does not address the rules that apply when minors are under court jurisdiction or in other special living situations.
 Further, the confidentiality section focuses on parent and provider access.
 It does not address when other people or agencies may have a right to access otherwise confidential information.
-This chart provides legal information, not advice.
-Providers are encouraged to speak to their own legal counsel for advice on application of these laws. - \\ In addition to having slightly different eligibility criteria, there are other small differences between Health and Safety Code § 124260 and Family Code § 6924.
+Minors are persons under age 18. - ^ In addition to having slightly different eligibility criteria, there are other small differences between Health and Safety Code §124260 and Family Code § 6924.
 For example, the two laws both allow "professional persons" to deliver minor consent services but the two laws define "professional person" differently.
-Also, there is a funding restriction that applies to Health and Safety Code § 124260 but not to Family Code § 6924.
+Also, there is a funding restriction that applies to Health and Safety Code §124260 but not to Family Code § 6924.
 (See Fam.
 Code § 6924, Health & Saf.
 Code § 124260 and Welf. & Inst.
-Code § 14029.8 and look for more information on www.teenhealthlaw.org.).

-EXC: Providers may refuse to provide parents access to a minor's medical records, where a parent normally has a right to them, if "the health care provider determines that access to the patient records requested by the [parent or guardian] would have a detrimental effect on the provider's professional relationship with the minor patient or the minor's physical safety or psychological well-being."
+Code § 14029.8 and look for more information on www.teenhealthlaw.org.). - EXC: Providers may refuse to provide parents access to a minor's medical records, where a parent normally has a right to them, if "the health care provider determines that access to the patient records requested by the [parent or guardian] would have a detrimental effect on the provider's professional relationship with the minor patient or the minor's physical safety or psychological wellbeing."
 Health & Saf.
 Code § 123115(a)(2).
 A provider shall not be liable for any good faith decisions concerning access to a minor's records.
 Id.